Spring Forward! How to Change Your Kids' Sleep Schedules with Ease

 We adults can manage the time change relatively easily—but younger children often need more time to adjust, especially when it comes to their sleep schedules.
 Here are ways you can help your toddler “spring forward” a little easier.

 Many experts recommend gradually adjusting a young child’s schedule before the time change hits.
 Several days or even a week before you turn the clock forward, try putting your child to bed about 15 minutes earlier each night, or every couple of nights, to minimize the abruptness of the change.
 You should also wake him up 15 minutes earlier (if you can).

 Adjust meal times and nap times, too.

-Get some extra sun during the day.
+Soak up the abundance of sun during the day.

 After a few months of very little sunshine, things are about to start changing!
 Boost your family's vitamin D levels (and subsequently their moods, as well), by getting them outside and staying active as much as possible.
 Spring's on its way...time to start celebrating!